arindas/tfug-ml-mq-infer/README.md

 <b>Fig:</b> Client - Server model overhelmed with too many clients for the server to handle.
 </p>

-The server is simply unable to service all the client within a reasonable time.
+The server is simply unable to service all the clients within a reasonable time.
 Either the requests time out completely, or the server starts refusing connections when the maximum number of connections is reached.
+The server may also be also be configured with request rate limits where the server start dropping requests altogether if they arrive at a higher than expected rate.

 ### Message Queue: Asynchronous processing